kibook/s1kd-tools/INTRO.md

 S1000D
 ------

 **S1000D** is "an international specification for the procurement and production of technical publications", part of the S-Series of ILS specifications.
 The main focus of S1000D is the breakdown and classification of documents in to individual components, called "data modules", which can be re-used in multiple publications.
-These data modules are typically authored using a set of provided XML schemas, allowing them to be automatically managed in a Common Source Database (CSDB) and validated against a defined set of project "business rules".
+These data modules are typically authored using a set of provided XML schemas, allowing them to be automatically managed in a CSDB (Common Source Database) and validated against a defined set of project "business rules".

 s1kd-tools
 ----------